Gal26/Android-Friends-Trivia-Game/README.md

 # Features
 - Added comments above code so it will help you understand code much better
 - It has database to store questions (FB)
-- Timmer & ProgressBar of 20 sec for each question (Timer at top left corner)
+- Timer & ProgressBar of 20 sec for each question (Timer at top left corner)
 - Random questions at each play (It will peek random ques and will show it to the user)
 - Ranking Borad which updates RT
 - Good and Extensible UI